Exact solution of the DeWitt-Brehme-Hobbs equation in copropagating electromagnetic and gravitational waves

-In Ricci-flat plane-wave spacetimes, the Huygens' principle has been shown to hold \cite{Friedlander:1975, Harte:2012caustics, Gibbons:1975jb}.
-Thus, the Green's function of the physical electromagnetic field $F_{\mu\nu}$ does not feature any tail term \cite{Harte:2013dba, Hollowood:2008kq} and the last term in the DWBH equation \eqref{DWBH eq.} identically vanishes.
-Here, we provide a simple proof of this statement including the case of non-vanishing Ricci tensor.
-We start by constructing the propagator from the four-vector solutions of the wave equation in Rosen coordinates.
-This has been done in a specific gauge in \cite{Hollowood:2008kq}, while \cite{Harte:2013dba} derived the Green's function in Ricci-flat plane waves.
+In plane-wave spacetimes, the Huygens' principle has been shown to hold \cite{Kunzle1968,Friedlander:1975, Harte:2012caustics, Gibbons:1975jb}.
+Thus, the Green's function of the physical electromagnetic field $F_{\mu\nu}$ does not feature any tail term \cite{Harte:2013dba, Kunzle1968} and the last term in the DWBH equation \eqref{DWBH eq.} identically vanishes.
+Here, we provide a simple proof of this statement which highlights some interesting connections between particles and fields dynamics in plane waves.